-Limestone College accepts the Associate of Arts and the Associate of Science degrees granted by a regionally accredited college or university as transfer credit which fulfills Limestone College's general education requirements (except for ID 201, ID 301W).
+Limestone University accepts the Associate of Arts and the Associate of Science degrees granted by a regionally accredited college or university as transfer credit which fulfills Limestone University's general education requirements (except for ID 201, ID 301W).
 At the time the degree was earned by the student, the institution awarding the Associate Degree must have been accredited by a regional accrediting agency.

 Transfer students should follow the steps outlined below.